 Best known for its historical significance, Delhi also lies foremost in terms of connectivity.
 The capital of the country also provides ample opportunities to go on some popular treks nearby.
-This article gives a brief insight to some of the most famous and popular treks one can visit from Delhi.
+This article gives a brief insight into some of the most famous and popular treks one can visit from Delhi.

-- Har ki Dun trek, Uttarakhand:
+Har ki Dun trek, Uttarakhand:

-- Nanda Devi Base Camp trek, Uttarakhand:
+Nanda Devi Base Camp trek, Uttarakhand:

-With an altitude of about 7,816 metres, Mount Nanda Devi inside the Chamoli district of Uttarakhand is the second highest mountain peak in the country.
-The Nanda Devi Base Camp trek is rapidly growing as a popular trek among trekkers and mountaineers and best known for its spectacular views to some popular Garhwal Himalayan mountains which include the Nanda Devi East, Mount Trishul, the Panchachuli Peaks and Mount Nanda Kot.
-One treks through places like Martoli, Rargari, Munsiyari, etc.
+With an altitude of about 7,816 meters, Mount Nanda Devi inside the Chamoli district of Uttarakhand is the second-highest mountain peak in the country.
+The Nanda Devi Base Camp trek is rapidly growing as a popular trek among trekkers and mountaineers and is best known for its spectacular views of some popular Garhwal Himalayan mountains which include the Nanda Devi East, Mount Trishul, the Panchachuli Peaks, and Mount Nanda Kot.
+One trek through places like Martoli, Rargari, Munsiyari, etc.

-- Benog Tibba trek, Uttarakhand:
+Benog Tibba trek, Uttarakhand:

-Located inside one of the most important biodiversity hotspots in the subcontinent, this region is home to some rare and endangered animals, which include the mountain quail, the red-billed blue magpie, the Himalayan goat, the Himalayan bear and many more.
-An easy to moderate trek in terms of difficulty, it can be traversed by both amateur and professional trekkers.
+Located inside one of the most important biodiversity hotspots in the subcontinent, this region is home to some rare and endangered animals, which include the mountain quail, the red-billed blue magpie, the Himalayan goat, the Himalayan bear, and many more.
+An easy-to-moderate trek in terms of difficulty, it can be traversed by both amateur and professional trekkers.
 Another special feature of this trek is that it can be visited throughout the year.

-- Triund trek, Himachal Pradesh:
+Triund trek, Himachal Pradesh:

-A small hill station at an altitude of about 2,828 metres and a distance of about 402 kms from Delhi, Triund is one of the most visited tourist destinations in Himachal Pradesh.
-Best known for its stunning views of the beautiful Kangra valley and the snow covered mountains of the Dhauladhar ranges of the Himalayas, the Triund trek will lead one through several grasslands and valleys filled with blooming wildflowers, streams and waterfalls, and thick forests of pine, oak, and rhododendron.
+A small hill station at an altitude of about 2,828 meters and a distance of about 402 km from Delhi, Triund is one of the most visited tourist destinations in Himachal Pradesh.
+Best known for its stunning views of the beautiful Kangra valley and the snow-covered mountains of the Dhauladhar ranges of the Himalayas, the Triund trek will lead one through several grasslands and valleys filled with blooming wildflowers, streams and waterfalls, and thick forests of pine, oak, and rhododendron.